Built on the conviction that route assumptions should never be hidden.

-The pattern I kept seeing was the same regardless of project size or client type: routes would pass through feasibility, get handed to engineering, and then the real constraints would surface.
-ROW nobody had mapped.
-A utility crossing that made the obvious path unworkable.
-Span geometry that looked fine on a map but wouldn't clear in the field.
-Each one a change order, a schedule slip, a budget hit.
+Traverse Engineering was founded after years of observing the same pattern across infrastructure projects of every size and client type: routes pass through feasibility, get handed to engineering, and then the real constraints emerge.
+ROW nobody mapped.
+Utility crossings that make the obvious path unworkable.
+Span geometry that looks clean on a map but fails in the field.

 15+

-Years OSP engineering experience
+Years OSP engineering expertise

-Duke Energy — Transmission PM
+Duke Energy — Capital Infrastructure

 📡